Contact / Imprint

 A big thank you from the whole REAL BUDDY team to FedCon boss Dirk Bartholomä for having us !!

-Producer/director Frank Mirbach and his team introduced REAL BUDDY to international distributors at this year´s Berlinale.
+Producer/director Frank Mirbach and his team introduced REAL BUDDY to international distributors at Berlinale Int.
+Filmfestival.
 There was even time for some red carpet pictures...

-The REAL BUDDY project will be introduced at TREWA-Con, a science fiction/fantasy convention, on January, 1st, in Miltenberg, Germany.
+The REAL BUDDY project will be introduced at TREWA-Con, a science fiction/fantasy convention, in Miltenberg, Germany.
 Presented by Robert Vogel !

 • TEWA Con